jisotalo/ads-client/README.md

  ```
 3. Restart TwinCAT System Service

-Now the connection to localhost using AMS address 127.0.0.1.1.1 should work.
+Now the connection to the localhost using `localAmsNetId` address `127.0.0.1.1.1` or `localhost` should work.

 # IMPORTANT: Note about STRUCT variables